optimisticlucio/pd-fg/concept/name_ideas.md

 - Short and snappy
 - Maybe a little too generic
-- I want to let the wildcard tournament die in a ditch already
+- We've had a lot of things related to the wildcard tournament already, maybe time for a fresh slate

 ## General Discussion